Bove1976/smartthings-cli/packages/cli/README.md

   TAG      the locale tag

 OPTIONS
-  -h, --help                 show CLI help
+  -O, --organization=organization  The organization ID to use for this command -h, --help                       show CLI help
-  -j, --json                 use JSON format of input and/or output -n, --namespace=namespace  a specific namespace to query; will use all by default -o, --output=output        specify output file
-  -p, --profile=profile      [default: default] configuration profile -t, --token=token          the auth token to use
-  -v, --verbose              include list of supported locales in table output -y, --yaml                 use YAML format of input and/or output --compact                  use compact table format with no lines between body rows --expanded                 use expanded table format with a line between each body row --indent=indent            specify indentation for formatting JSON or YAML output --language=language        ISO language code or "NONE" to not specify a language.
+  -j, --json                       use JSON format of input and/or output -n, --namespace=namespace        a specific namespace to query; will use all by default -o, --output=output              specify output file -p, --profile=profile            [default: default] configuration profile -t, --token=token                the auth token to use -v, --verbose                    include list of supported locales in table output -y, --yaml                       use YAML format of input and/or output --compact                        use compact table format with no lines between body rows --expanded                       use expanded table format with a line between each body row --indent=indent                  specify indentation for formatting JSON or YAML output --language=language              ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 EXAMPLES
   $ smartthings capabilities:translations